nicojourdain/nicojourdain.github.io/students_dir/students_netcdf.md

 date: 28-03-2017
 ---

+This page is organised as follows:

+1. Read metadata and quickly visualise netcdf files
+2. Modify netcdf files using the NCO operators
+3. Using cdo operators
+4. Read/Modify/Create netcdf files in fortran90
+5. Read/Modify/Create netcdf files in Matlab
+6. Read/Modify/Create netcdf files in Python

+---

 # Read metadata and quickly visualise netcdf files

 To list the metadata of a netcdf file (dimensions, variable names, attributes) :